jackjduggan/cc2-terraform-ansible/README.md

 Or you can run it automatically by simply running the script
 - `$ sh main.sh`
 However, you must ensure you have done the steps above for creating the `secret_vars.yml` and `.vault_pass.txt` file.

+(Please note that I have not tested this, and as such these may not be exact instructions)